ONCOR UPDATE- February 17, 2021 - 7:26 AM:

 There continues to be a lack of available generation, and as a result, controlled outages remain in place as directed by ERCOT.
 Due to lowered power demand overnight, Oncor and other utilities were able to restore some of the previously dropped power load and increased our capability to rotate some outages throughout the territory.
-Even with this increased capability, we still have many customers who continue to experience extended outages.
-We continue to strive toward providing any temporary relief that we can for those who have been without power the longest as soon as enough generation is available.
-However, as we saw yesterday, low temperatures of the early morning and increased power demand may result in a direction from ERCOT to once again reduce additional load.
-We will continue to take their direction as we focus on ensuring the integrity of the electric grid.
+Even with this increased capability, they still have many customers who continue to experience extended outages.
+Oncor continues to strive toward providing any temporary relief that they can for those who have been without power the longest as soon as enough generation is available.
+However, as they saw yesterday, low temperatures of the early morning and increased power demand may result in a direction from ERCOT to once again reduce additional load.
+They will continue to take their direction as we focus on ensuring the integrity of the electric grid.

 A full update release coming soon…

 ONCOR UPDATE - February 16, 2021- 7:42AM -

 Due to ongoing record-low temperatures and generation, ERCOT has continued to direct Oncor and utilities across the state to drop power load through maintained controlled outages.
 These controlled outages are occurring across the state and the entire Oncor service territory.
 Oncor was able to rotate some outages overnight, but poor grid conditions have continued to prevent us and other utilities from rotating, or rolling, the entirety of these outages, leading to extended periods without power for many of our customers.